What is a VPAT? What You Need to Know About VPATs & ACRs

 What is a VPAT?

-A VPAT® or Voluntary Product Accessibility Template is a document template created by the Information Technology Industry Council (ITI) that, when completed, details a product’s level of conformance with digital accessibility standards.
-VPATs relate the accessibility of information and communication technology (ICT) which includes hardware, software, and electronic content.
-VPATs were originally designed to help companies show compliance with Section 508 when dealing with federal government contracts, but they are now common practice for demonstrating digital accessibility in both the private and public sectors.
-Vendors of digital offerings, including software products and platforms, are now frequently asked to provide evidence of accessibility, sometimes referred to as VPAT certification, as part of the procurement process.
+A VPAT® or Voluntary Product Accessibility Template is the industry accepted document that, when completed, details a product’s level of conformance with digital accessibility standards.
+VPATs describe the level of accessibility of information and communication technology (ICT) which includes hardware, software, and electronic content.
+VPATs were created by the Information Technology Industry Council (ITI) and were originally designed to help companies show compliance with Section 508 of the U.S. Rehabilitation Act when dealing with federal government contracts, but they are now common practice for demonstrating digital accessibility in both the private and public sectors.
+Vendors of digital offerings, including software products and web platforms, are now frequently asked to provide a completed VPAT or Accessibility Conformance Report (ACR), as part of the procurement process.
 VPATs enable contracting officials and procurement teams to assess how commercial products and services support accessibility.
-They also allow product manufacturers and vendors to report how well their product meets applicable accessibility standards.
+They also allow product manufacturers and vendors to report how their product meets applicable accessibility standards and guidelines.

-There are different versions of a VPAT, reflecting updated standards, including WCAG 2.1 and the EN 301 549.
-The most updated and current version is VPAT 2.4.
+There are different editions of a VPAT, reflecting different standards, including WCAG 2.1, Section 508, and the EN 301 549.
+The current version of each VPAT edition is revision 2.5.
+When new accessibility standards are released, a new VPAT version follows.

-Beyond “what is a VPAT?”, you may also be wondering about another acronym term – ACR. .
+Beyond “what is a VPAT?”, you may also be wondering about another acronym term—ACR.
 When filled out, a VPAT is referred to as an Accessibility Conformance Report—or ACR.
-Here’s an example of a completed VPAT document.
+Here’s an example of a completed VPAT.

 ACR = completed VPAT